 Improvements are effective for annual reporting periods beginning on or after 1 January 2022.
 Earlier application is permitted for all.

-The amendments are not applicable for the Group and will not have an impact on the financial position or performance of the Group.
+The Group is in the process of assessing the impact of the amendments on financial position or performance of the Group.